Clara Bow: 1923–1925: Preferred Pictures

 "The flapper, impersonated by a young actress, Clara Bow, ... had five speaking titles, and every one of them was so entirely in accord with the character and the mood of the scene that it drew a laugh from what, in film circles, is termed a 'hard-boiled' audience."
 The Los Angeles Times commented that "Clara Bow, the prize vulgarian of the lot.
 She was amusing and spirited but she never belonged in the picture".
 Variety said that "the horrid little flapper is adorably played".

 Colleen Moore made her flapper debut in a successful adaptation of the daring novel Flaming Youth, released November 12, 1923, six weeks before Black Oxen.
 Both films were produced by First National Pictures, and while Black Oxen was still being edited and Flaming Youth not yet released, Bow was requested to co-star with Moore as her kid sister in Painted People (The Swamp Angel).
 Moore essayed the baseball-playing tomboy and Bow, according to Moore, said "I don't like my part, I wanna play yours."

 Moore, a well-established star earning $1200 a week—Bow got $200—took offense and blocked the director from shooting close-ups of Bow.
 Moore was married to the film's producer and Bow's protests were futile.
 "I'll get that bitch", she told her boyfriend Jacobson, who had arrived from New York.
 Bow had sinus problems and decided to have them attended to that very evening.
 With Bow's face now in bandages, the studio had no choice but to recast her part.

-In May, Moore renewed her efforts in The Perfect Flapper, produced by her husband; however, despite good reviews she suddenly withdrew.
+In May, Moore renewed her efforts in The Perfect Flapper, produced by her husband.
+Despite good reviews she suddenly withdrew.
 "No more flappers ... they have served their purpose ... people are tired of soda-pop love affairs", she told the Los Angeles Times, which had commented a month earlier, "Clara Bow is the one outstanding type.
 She has almost immediately been elected for all the recent flapper parts".
 In November 1933, looking back to this period of her career, Bow described the atmosphere in Hollywood as like a scene from a movie about the French Revolution, where "women are hollering and waving pitchforks twice as violently as any of the guys ... the only ladies in sight are the ones getting their heads cut off."